Ottawa: Suburbs and outlying communities

+In 1968, the Region of Ottawa-Carleton was formed, creating a two-tier municipality out of 11 townships, two cities and three villages.
+In the process, the county of Carleton was dissolved and the Township of Cumberland was subsumed from Russell County.

+In 2001, the two-tier municipality was converted to a one-tier municipality, merging the regional government and existing lower-tier municipalities into a single city.

-Modern Ottawa is made up of eleven historic townships, ten of which are from the former Carleton County and one from the former Russell County.
-Ottawa city limits are bounded on the east by the United Counties of Prescott and Russell; by Renfrew County and Lanark County in the west; on the south by the United Counties of Leeds and Grenville and the United Counties of Stormont, Dundas and Glengarry; and on the north by the Regional County Municipality of Les Collines-de-l'Outaouais and the City of Gatineau.
+Ottawa is bounded by the United Counties of Prescott and Russell to the east; by Renfrew County and Lanark County to the west; by the United Counties of Leeds and Grenville and the United Counties of Stormont, Dundas and Glengarry to the south; and by the Regional County Municipality of Les Collines-de-l'Outaouais and the City of Gatineau to the north.

-The main suburban areas extend a considerable distance to the east, west and south of the inner-city.
+The main suburban areas extend over ten kilometers from the city's downtown.
 These areas also include the former cities of Cumberland, Gloucester (with the large suburban district of Orleans outside the greenbelt split between them), Kanata, and Nepean.
-The towns of Stittsville and Richmond within the former Goulbourn Township are to the southwest.
-Nepean as a suburb also includes Barrhaven.
-The communities of Manotick and Riverside South are on the other side of the Rideau River, and Greely, southeast of Riverside South.
+The towns of Stittsville and Richmond, part of the former Goulbourn Township, are to the southwest.
+Nepean, as a suburb, also includes Barrhaven.
+The communities of Manotick and Riverside South are on the west side of the Rideau River, and Greely is southeast of Riverside south.

 A number of rural communities (villages and hamlets) are also part of the City of Ottawa.
-Some of these communities are Burritts Rapids; Ashton; Fallowfield; Kars; Fitzroy Harbour; Munster; Carp; North Gower; Metcalfe; Constance Bay and Osgoode.
-Several towns are within the federally defined National Capital Region but outside of Ottawa's municipal boundaries; these include communities of Almonte, Carleton Place, Embrun, Kemptville, Rockland, and Russell.
+Some of these communities include Burritts Rapids; Ashton; Fallowfield; Kars; Fitzroy Harbour; Munster; Carp; North Gower; Metcalfe; Constance Bay and Osgoode.
+Several towns are within the federally defined National Capital Region but outside of Ottawa's municipal boundaries; including Cantley, Chelsea and Pontiac, and parts of Gatineau, l’Ange-Gardien, La Pêche, Notre-Dame-de-la-Salette and Val-des-Monts, and Mississippi Mills.
+Even further areas may be part of the Ottawa-Gatineau Census Metropolitan Area, but not part of the City of Ottawa, City of Gatineau, or the National Capital Region, such as North Grenville.